 The Tale of Khun Chang Khun Phaen

-The great Thai linguist William Gedney once remarked, “if all other information on traditional Thai culture were to be lost, the whole complex could be reconstructed from this marvelous text.”
-Written in lively prose, this new, abridged edition retains every scene, incident, and significant speech from the full English translation, except for one short section.
+According to the leading Thai linguist William Gedney, "If all other information on traditional Thai culture were to be lost, the whole complex could be reconstructed from this marvelous text."

 Authors & Contributors

 Chris Baker formerly taught Asian history at Cambridge University and has lived in Thailand for over thirty years.
-Pasuk Phongpaichit is professor of economics at Chulalongkorn University, Bangkok, and has written widely in Thai and English on Thailand’s political economy.
-Together they have written and translated several works.
+Pasuk Phongpaichit is professor of economics at Chulalongkorn University, Bangkok.
+Together they have written several books including Thailand: Economy and Politics, A History of Thailand, and Thaksin.
+The illustrator, Muangsing Janchai, is trained in Thai painting and has executed mural paintings in several temples.
+He is a native of Suphanburi, Thailand.